Mnwa/sonya/README.md

 }
 ```
 ### Simple interface
-**sonya** provide a simple API that can be used from websites frontend, backends, etc.
+**sonya** provides a simple API that can be used from websites frontend, backends, etc.

 #### [API documentation](https://github.com/Mnwa/sonya/documentation/api.md)